 |Goh Hood Kee (peg 1527)|

-I do not much more information about Goh Hood Kee who lies buried in Hill 2 and is affected by the 8 lane highway (peg number 1527), but researching on his family, especially his siblings paints an interesting story.
+I do not have much more information about Goh Hood Kee who lies buried in Hill 2 and is affected by the 8 lane highway (peg number 1527), but researching on his family, especially his siblings paints an interesting story.

 Father: Goh Kim Swee